-The OLT holds proceedings throughout the province and promotes the early resolution of a multitude of matters using a variety of dispute resolution methods.
-It processes disputes from intake to closure, which may include issuance of decisions, orders and recommendations arising from prehearings and mediations, settlement conferences and if required, a formal hearing.
+The OLT resolves disputes on issues throughout the province and promotes the early resolution of a multitude of matters using a variety of dispute resolution methods.
+It processes disputes from intake to closure, which may include issuance of decisions, orders and recommendations arising from prehearings and mediations, settlement conferences and, if required, a formal hearing.
+Proceedings are heard by highly qualified members assigned to each matter.